TomasJohansson/crsTransformations/docs/README.md

 The third-part libraries (the adaptee's below) are Java libraries.
 Versions of Java and Kotlin: **Java 1.8** and **Kotlin 1.3.72**
+(in the [release](https://search.maven.org/artifact/com.programmerare.crs-transformation/crs-transformation-adapter-core) 1.1.1 but since then the Kotlin version has been upgraded in this git repository)

 # Usage
 The methods for transforming coordinates are defined in the interface *CrsTransformationAdapter*.